 If the girl is healthy, sharp, and generally stable in spite of a one-time strumpet-esque screwup, her baby has a chance at the best of both worlds.
 It'll probably be healthy, sharp, and be living in an affluent household with parents that definitely want it.
 You'll be advocating something morally more palatable than an abortion while buoying a US fertility rate that sits tenuously on the replenishment cusp.

-(An interesting aside--The article linked above has a quote that illustrates the astuteness of Steve Sailer readers who offered a list of conceptual tools for understanding how the world works and the inability of most media types to employ said tools.
+As an interesting aside, the article linked above has a quote that illustrates the astuteness of Steve Sailer readers who offered a list of conceptual tools for understanding how the world works and the inability of most media types to employ said tools.
 Responding to criticism that healthy white mothers giving a child up fetch adoption agencies the highest price, we get:

 "The thing that is scary to me is that children aren't perfect," she said.
 "People who are willing to pay high fees for healthy kids don't always get perfect children.
 If you pay $50,000, it doesn't mean that child is going to be healthy, gorgeous and smart."Of course, compared to opting to adopt the child of a crack-addicted black mother the likelihood is much greater that you will.
 But since neither option A or B is perfect, option A and B must be essentially the same.
 Irrationality, our experts claim that rational moves by prospective adopters are irrational.